IngweLand/forge-of-games/social/Discord/en/mobile-in-game-data-import.md

 Hey Heroes! 🚀 We're excited to bring a long-awaited update designed especially for **mobile users**.

-You can now **export your in-game data directly into Forge of Games on iOS**!
+You can now **export your in-game data directly into Forge of Games**!
 View your city's stats, import heroes, and manage your equipment—all from your mobile device.

-📱 **Mobile Users (iOS):**
+📱 **Mobile Users:**
 - Seamlessly export your game data
 - Instantly access city stats, heroes, and gear